-Example 2.12. a rule that automatically delays activation due to temporal constraints when not( SprinklerActivated( this after[0s,10s] $f))
+Example 2.12. a rule that automatically delays activation due to temporal constraints

+'''

-''' rule "Sound the alarm"
+rule "Sound the alarm"

-$f: FireDetected()
+when

+$f : FireDetected( )

+'''

+'''

+not( SprinklerActivated( this after[0s,10s] $f ) )

 then

 // sound the alarm

+end

-end '''
+'''

 This behaviour allows the engine to keep consistency when dealing with negative patterns and temporal constraints at the same time.
-The above would be the same as writing the rule as bellow, but does not burden the user to calculate and explicitly write the appropriate duration parameter:
+The above would be the same as writing the rule as below, but does not burden the user to calculate and explicitly write the appropriate duration parameter: